mi-pogo/MeshBox/README.md

 <b>sudo apt-get install kodi-eventclients-dev</b>

-In order to compile MeshButtons use the following command:

-<b>g++ MeshButtons.cpp</b>

-Before compile, be sure that ARM Cross compiler toolchain is installed.
+In order to compile MeshButtons, first be sure that ARM Cross compiler toolchain is installed, then use the following command:

+<b>arm-linux-gnueabihf-g++ -Wall "Mesh_Buttons.cpp" -o "Mesh_Buttons" -I "mesh_functions.h" "mesh_functions.cpp" -pthread</b>

 To install MeshButtons executable / binary on the target Raspberry Pi please refer to software section.